PuruVJ/puruvjdev2/src/blog/moving-macos-from-react-to-preact-vite.md

 > Why no `@types/preact`?
 >
-> Well, We needed `@types/react` because React doesn't ship its own Typings, which can make DX feel like shooting in the dark, so the community has kindle provided types themselves for it.
+> Well, We needed `@types/react` because React doesn't ship its own Typings, which can make DX feel like shooting in the dark, so the community has kindly provided types themselves for it.
 > But preact is a different story.
 It ships its own TypeScript typings, so we don't need any extra packages.
 Its just awesome that way 😍

 ## Modifying vite.config.ts